-The College Planning Committee and it’s Committees and Subcommittees support the development of institutional college-wide plans that include goals, strategies and objectives to accomplish the college’s mission.
+The College Planning Council and its Committees and Subcommittees support the development of institutional college-wide plans that include goals, strategies and objectives to accomplish the college’s mission.

 2016-2022 Strategic Plan

-The Enrollment Management Oversight Committee, which reports to the College Planning Committee, developed the Strategic Enrollment Management Plan.
-This three-year plan is structured in the Completion by Design Framework and includes enrollment management objectives related to student connection with and entry into the college, as well as objectives to support student progress and completion.
-Each year, the Committee determines annual priorities for Enrollment Management based on the objectives in the plan.
-These priorities are shared with the College Planning Committee and the Board of Trustees.
+The Enrollment Management Oversight Committee, which reports to the College Planning Council, developed the Strategic Enrollment Management Plan.
+The plan is aligned with the College’s Strategic Plan goals, Chancellor’s Office Vision for Success, and the College’s mission and values.
+This three-year plan is structured in the Guided Pathways Framework with goals, three-year and one-year metrics, and representative activities aligned to each guided pathways pillar (Explore, Launch, Navigate, and Land).
+Each year, the Committee reviews progress toward achievement of the goals and metrics.
+Progress toward achievement of the goals and metrics is shared with the College Planning Council and the Board of Trustees.
 A new Strategic Enrollment Management Plan is developed every 3 years.

 2018-2021 Technology Plan